Last Updated March 16, 2018

 You assume sole responsibility for your own safety in any port of call.
 OTB and the other Released Parties do not guarantee your safety at any time, and shall have no responsibility or liability for your safety in any port of call.
 You may find information about the scheduled ports of call through the U.S. Department of State, Centers for Disease Control and Prevention and other governmental and tourist organizations.
 OTB and the other Released Parties assume no responsibility for gathering and/or disseminating any such information.

-You acknowledge that severe weather conditions or other factors beyond the control of OTB and/or ROYAL CARIBBEAN may prohibit the ship from docking at scheduled ports of call.
-In such case, OTB and/or ROYAL CARIBBEAN will NOT be responsible to passengers for any loss or expenses caused by reason of such inability to dock at one or more scheduled ports of call.
+You acknowledge that severe weather conditions or other factors beyond the control of Cruise To The Edge, OTB Cruises, LLC. and/or ROYAL CARIBBEAN may prohibit the ship from docking at scheduled ports of call.
+In such case, On the Blue and/or ROYAL CARIBBEAN will NOT be responsible to passengers for any loss or expenses caused by reason of such inability to dock at one or more scheduled ports of call.

 SHORE EXCURSIONS & CRUISE AMENITIES